medusajs/examples/segment-integration/README.md

 > This guide was implemented with `@segment/analytics-node@^2.2.1`.

-You can test the integration out by placing an order or sending a `POST` request to the `/store/products/:id/viewed` API route.
+You can test the integration out by placing an order.

 ## More Resources